Polynomial Identity Testing via Evaluation of Rational Functions: Read-Once Oblivious Algebraic Branching Programs

-We group the monomials in $M_U$ and $M_V$ by their degrees, and order the groups by increasing degree.
-This induces a block structure on $\CMat{U}{V}(p)$ with one block for every choice of $r, c \in \NN$; the \((r,c)\) block is the submatrix with rows indexed by degree-\(r\) monomials in \(M_U\) and columns indexed by degree-\(c\) monomials in \(M_V\).
+We group the monomials in $M_U$ and $M_V$ by their degrees and order the groups by increasing degree.
+This induces a block structure on $\CMat{U}{V}(p)$ with one block for every choice of $r, c \in \N$; the \((r,c)\) block is the submatrix with rows indexed by degree-\(r\) monomials in \(M_U\) and columns indexed by degree-\(c\) monomials in \(M_V\).
 In the case where $p$ is homogeneous, the only nonzero blocks occur for $r+c$ equal to the degree of $p$.
 In this case the rank of \(\CMat{U}{V}(p)\) is the sum of the ranks of its blocks.

-In general, the rank of $\CMat{U}{V}(p)$ is at least the rank of $\CMat{U}{V}(p_\downarrow)$, where $p_\downarrow$ denotes the homogeneous part of $p$ of the lowest degree, $d_\downarrow$.
-This follows because the submatrix of $\CMat{U}{V}(p)$ consisting of the rows and columns indexed by monomials of degree at most $d_\downarrow$ has a block structure that is triangular with the blocks of $\CMat{U}{V}(p_\downarrow)$ on the hypotenuse.
-The observation yields the following folklore consequence of \cref{lem.roabp-char}. \begin{proposition} \pdn{p_\downarrow} Let \(p\in\FF[x_1,\ldots,x_n]\) be any nonzero polynomial, and let \(\pdn\) be the nonzero homogeneous part of \(p\) of least degree.
+In general, the rank of $\CMat{U}{V}(p)$ is at least the rank of $\CMat{U}{V}(p^{(\min)})$, where $p^{(\min)}$ denotes the homogeneous component of $p$ of the lowest degree, $d_{\min}$.
+This follows because the submatrix of $\CMat{U}{V}(p)$ consisting of the rows and columns indexed by monomials of degree at most $d_{\min}$ has a block structure that is triangular with the blocks of $\CMat{U}{V}(p^{(\min)})$ on the hypotenuse.
+The observation yields the following folklore consequence of \expref{Lemma}{lem.roabp-char}. \begin{proposition} \pdn{p^{(\min)}} Let \(p\in\FF[x_1,\ldots,x_n]\) be any nonzero polynomial, and let \(\pdn\) be the nonzero homogeneous component of \(p\) of least degree.
 If \(p\) can be computed by an ROABP of width \(w\), then so can \(\pdn\). \end{proposition}